EnesKeremAYDIN/discord-tracker-bots/README.md

 #### What does it do?
 * You can follow the instant market cap of any cryptocurrency (with small delays due to API limits).

+### Commands:
+*

 #### Configurations:
-* ~~If you want the bots to show the instant market cap value in their names, give the bot "manage username" permission.~~ This feature is currently unavailable due to Discord API limits, it will be back soon.
+* ~~If you want the bots to show the instant market cap value in their names, give the bot "manage username" permission.~~ (This feature is currently unavailable due to Discord API limits, it will be back soon.)

 ### Notes:
 * Gas fees are represented by emojis.
 Meanings of emojis: ⚡ (Fast) - 🚶 (Medium) - 🐢 (Slow) - 👌 (Ideal, the baseFee of the next pending block.)